 Diocese of Ely Collective Worship resources are not intended to be prescriptive, but used as a guide and adapted to suit the vision of your school or academy and the message you are trying to share.

 Linked below is a 20 week Collective Worship plan created and used by our RE advisor Jemma Coulson.
 The plan is intended to be used as a template, adapted to suit the individual setting.
 As such it is not intended to be prescriptive and does not have to be followed sequentually, but is designed to give suggestions.

 We have also shared a PowerPoint intended to support schools and academies regarding inspirational collective worship, as a guide to greatness.
-If you have other examples you would like to add please contact firstname.lastname@example.org.
+If you have any questions or would like to share your own resources or ask for help please contact firstname.lastname@example.org.

 Other Collective Worship Resources can be found using the following links:

 Resources available for information and planning collective worship